MrBigK/linked-blog-starter-md/Sessions/Session 2.md

 # Important Rules

 # Planned Encounters
+- Adore Gavilucci, speaks on Colbys shoulder but since his essence is so weak, he has amnesia
 - Encounter with zombies and ghouls in the town.
 	- Every round, more zombies will appear and every third round, a boss monster will appear.
 - Once the party has defeated the skaab, the bar keep from earlier will come up and talk to the party.